 A valid Georgia Fishing License with a trout stamp is required.
 Holders of an honorary fishing license do not require trout stamps.
 It is illegal for an angler to have bait or tackle in his or her possession when that bait and gear is not legal on the stream being fished.
-Certain streams are open only during fishing season which is from the last Saturday in March until October 31.

 Georgia fishing licenses are available online and at the following Dahlonega locations:

 Rivers, lakes and reservoirs in the Dahlonega area that are good for fishing are presented below.

 Fishing above Jay Bridge and the Etowah tributaries upstream from the Castleberry bridge to Jay Bridge is limited to the fishing season.
 The best fishing is probably in the Wildlife Management Area (WMA).
 To reach this area from Dahlonega follow Hwy 19N 2.1 miles and turn left on Wahsega Road.
 Continue 8 miles to the entrance of the Camp Frank D. Merrill Ranger Camp, turn left on FS 28-1 and go 1.6 miles to the Etowah River.
 Primitive camping areas are upstream on the right.
 Tributaries include Jones Creek, Montgomery Creek and Nimblewill Creek.